rust-lang/cargo/src/doc/guide.md

 # Path Dependencies

 Over time our `hello_world` project has grown significantly in size!
-It's gotten to the point that we probably want to split out a separate crate for others to use.
+It’s gotten to the point that we probably want to split out a separate crate for others to use.
 To do this Cargo supports **path dependencies** which are typically sub-crates that live within one repository.
-Let's start off by making a new crate inside of our `hello_world` project:
+Let’s start off by making a new crate inside of our `hello_world` project:

 ```shell